-Berisford, with gallery owner Olivia Ongpin and friend and manager Joan Rosenberg
+Berisford, with gallery owner Olivia Ongpin and Joan Rosenberg

 Berisford at Little Saint, Healdsburg